christianturj/GeckoTempSensor/README.md

 }

-💡 How It Works

-Temperature Sensor: The DS18B20 measures the temperature inside the tank, ensuring that Tails the Gecko stays warm this winter! 🐍

-LCD Display: The LCD screen shows the temperature in Celsius and Fahrenheit, updating every second, so you will always know what’s going on in the gecko habitat. 🌡️

-Code: The Arduino code is straightforward—read the sensor, print the value to the screen, and repeat! ⚡

-📄 License

 This project is open-source and licensed under the MIT License.
 Feel free to adapt it and create your own temperature-monitoring projects!